upleveled/system-setup/windows.md

     **Option A - Windows 10/11 Pro:**

+    1. Open PowerShell as administrator (like in step 1).
+    2. Copy and run each of these lines separately in the PowerShell window:

+    ```bash
+    choco install wsl2 -y
+    choco install wsl-ubuntu-2004 -y
+    choco install docker-desktop -y
+    ```

-    1. Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".
+    3. Search for Hyper in the start menu, then right click on it and choose "Run as Administrator".
-    2. Copy the following text and paste it into Hyper.
+    4. Copy the following text and paste it into Hyper.
 Hit enter.

     ```bash
     choco install docker-desktop -y
     ```

-    3. Open start menu and search for "Docker Desktop".
+    5. Open start menu and search for "Docker Desktop".
 Run it.
 This will set up and start Docker.<br><br>
        You will need to run this every time you want to work with Docker after you restart.

     **Option B - Windows 10/11 Home:**